I may not have a newborn anymore, but that doesn’t mean things get any easier when camping with two toddlers.

 Or it could be because we are still scarred from last year’s events.
 Except not really.
 Maybe I’m a glutton for punishment, or perhaps I really love camping — when done right.
 Oh yes, there are supreme ways to do this camping thing.

-There are definitely some things I’ve learned along the way, like what to do, what not do do.
+There are definitely some things I’ve learned along the way — like what to do, what not do do.
 This knowledge, all yours, for the taking.
 There are some of you who entertain doing these sorts of things with littles, right?
 Tell me I’m not the only crazy one.
-Insights of success and failure after the jump.

 Don’t: Leave your house shortly before nightfall.
 This means you are setting up camp in the dark.
 Or as luck would have it in our case, in the dark, during a thunderstorm.
 That’s catastrophic without babies.
 Just imagine.
 (So yes, don’t forget flashlights, matches and lanterns.)